brunogarcia/cars-taxis-map/README.md

+# Cars and taxis

+This repository works together with this [API for cars and taxis](https://github.com/brunogarcia/node-api-cars-taxis).

+So, it's necessary to run that API to get proper data.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-This repository works together with [API for cars and taxis](https://github.com/brunogarcia/node-api-cars-taxis)

 ## Available Scripts